-Although there hasn’t been any study that substantiated phytocannabinoids such as CBD can actually treat endometriosis, it has been suggested that CBD, as a well-established option for pain management, can be effective enough to improve the patients’ quality of life.
+Although there hasn’t been any study that substantiated phytocannabinoids such as CBD can actually treat endometriosis, it has been suggested that cannabis compound such as CBD and THC, as a well-established option for pain management, can be effective enough to improve the patients’ quality of life.
 In addition, CBD is a phytocannabinoid, which works naturally with the endocannabinoid system to bring balance.

 A study from 2010 shows evidence of a connection between the endocannabinoid system and endometriosis.
 “We found that CB1 receptor agonists decrease, whereas CB1 receptor antagonists increase endometriosis-associated hyperalgesia (enhanced sensitivity to pain)”, researcher stated.
 They further suggest that the endocannabinoid system contributes to mechanisms underlying both the abnormal tissue growth and the pain associated with endometriosis, thereby suggesting new approach to treatment should include CBD.
 Another study from 2017 looked at various mechanisms such as nociceptive pain, inflammatory pain, neuropathic pain, and even the psychological effect of pain and endocannabinoid system.
 The authors of the study explained the importance of targeting the endocannabinoid system when treating endometriosis symptoms.

 In conclusion, many have found it helpful to use CBD in managing pain associated with endometriosis.
 It is important to consult with your doctor or other medical professionals you trust to provide you with more information on this topic before using CBD as part of your treatment.